 8. Save Money

 Master the art of managing expenses within the limited funds provided by your parents.
-Avoid borrowing money from friends and relatives and concentrate on improving your money management skills.
+Avoid borrowing money from friends and relatives and concentrate on strengthening your money management skills.
 Maintain financial independence and self-respect by responsibly managing available resources.

 Pocket money is not a free incentive but someone’s hard-earned income.
 Avoid wasting wealth to impress someone who may later friend-zone you; prioritize financial prudence over fleeting displays of affluence.